csh970605/csh970605.github.io/_posts/2023-03-11-Face-Recognition.md

 <br>
 Feature point values are extracted once more from the faces extracted through face detection.<br>
 Normalize these feature point values to find out the face with the shortest distance, and if it is smaller than the threshold, use it as the predicted value.<br>
+As the result of my implementation, Dlib is stronger than LBPH<br>

 There are more details in [Face Recognitin-Dlib](https://csh970605.github.io/posts/FR_Dlib) post.
 <br>